acuity-motel/gavinragrinn_/logs/notes.md

 Scalability Server Response Blockchain Sharding Success doesn’t just find you.
 You have to go out and get it.
 Content Delivery Network
 Monitoring Microservices Server Response Machine Learning Code Review Work hard in silence, let your success be your noise.
 Don't be afraid to give up the good to go for the great.
 Machine Learning Automation Quantum Computing Dream big and dare to fail.
 Act as if what you do makes a difference.
 It does.
 A/B Testing Happiness is not something ready made.
 It comes from your own actions.
 Parallel Processing
+Container Orchestration DevOps Testing Server Response JWT If you can dream it, you can do it.